 Growers in Nevada County are generally characterized as "mom-and-pops" or "bigger growers."
-The mom-and-pops, by Smith's rough definition, range from patients growing for themselves, friends, and family members - six to 12 plants, typiintended for medical dispensaries.
+The mom-and-pops, by Smith's rough definition, range from patients growing for themselves, friends, and family members - six to 12 plants, typi-CBD, 5.5%THC) were also distributed, as cally- and growers with 30 to 40 plants intended for medical dispensaries.